mjordan/islandora_riprap/README.md

 ## Overview

 Currently under development.
 So far, adds a "Fixity auditing" field to the "Media" tab (which is actually the output of the "Manage Media" view provided by the Islandora module) showing Fedora URLs for Media associated with the node.
-The goal is to replace the raw URLs with a report indicating how many successful and failed Riprap fixity events for each Media file.
+Each URL is color coded to indicate whether or not any fixit events have failed, with a link to a full report of the events.

 ## Requirements